-Use Word's Insert Caption dialog box from the context menu to create autonumbered figure and table captions.
-For more information on captions and the Insert Caption dialog box, refer to Section 13.1.3.
+Use Word's Insert Caption dialog from the context menu to create automatically numbered figure and table captions.
+For more information on captions and the Insert Caption dialog, refer to Section 13.1.3.

-Figures and tables are numbered in the 1-1 format, where the first number corresponds to the top level (Heading 1) section number and the second number corresponds to the order of the figure within that section.
+Figures and tables in the document body are numbered in the 1-1 format, where the first number corresponds to the top level (Heading 1) section number and the second number corresponds to the order of the figure within that section.
 The number appears in the caption.
+The captions on figures and tables in an appendix require special attention from the IHS Documentation Team.